giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 I hope that you already know what is a [list]({{site.baseurl}}/data_structure/list).
 You can read about it [here]({{site.baseurl}}/data_structure/list).

-There are three types of linked lists: Singly, Doubly, and Circular (Singly or Doubly).
+There are three main types of linked lists: Singly, Doubly, and Circular (Singly or Doubly).

 In singly and doubly, you can find a *head* and a *tail*, the difference remains that in a singly linked list the node references only to the *next* element.
 A doubly linked list has two pointers, one to the *next* node and another to the *previous* node.
 In those cases, the *next* in last node and *prev* in the first node reference is equal to NULL.
 That changes in the circular linked list, at the last node the *next* reference is equal to the *head* and the first node the *prev* reference is equal to the *tail*.
 You can see the image to understand better.